ColetteThomson/famous-quotes-quiz/README.md

 ### Content
 * Inspiration was taken from the concept of online quizzing.
 * Legal wording for the 'Terms of Service' page was taken from the website [Fun Quizzes](https://www.funquizzes.uk/tos/)
+* Ideas for quote questions were taken from the website [AFI's 100 years](https://www.afi.com/afis-100-years-100-movie-quotes/).